kimtore/pms/doc/pms.md

 command-mode
 :   Enter command mode, where you can enter configuration options or perform other commands (including those which are not mapped to any key)

-change-window *playlist|library|windowlist*
+change-window *queue|library|windowlist*
-:   Change the active window to playlist, library or windowlist
+:   Change the active window to queue, library or windowlist

 next-window
 :   Move to the next window